 People can also become infected through blood transfusions or an organ transplant from an infected donor.
 People can be infected by eating uncooked food or drinking liquids (such as sugar cane juice) contaminated by infected bugs or their feces.

 The protozoa can also cross the placenta in a pregnant woman and infect the fetus, resulting in miscarriage, stillbirth, or serious, sometimes fatal problems in the newborn.

 Chagas disease occurs in three stages.
 Symptoms can occur in the first and third stages.

 Chagas disease symptoms usually start 1 to 2 weeks after the protozoa enter the body, usually through the bite wound or tissues around an eye.
 A swollen, red bump may appear at the bite wound.
-If the protozoan entered through tissues around the eye, the area around the eye may swell (called Romaña's sign).
+If the protozoa entered through tissues around the eye, the area around the eye may swell (called Romaña's sign).
 A fever may develop.
 Some people have no symptoms, but the protozoa can be identified in their blood.

 During the second stage, people have no symptoms of Chagas disease and results of electrocardiography (ECG) and imaging tests of the heart and digestive system are normal.
 However, protozoa are present in their body and sometimes blood.

 Many people remain in this stage, without any symptoms, for the rest of their life.

 Years later, chronic Chagas disease develops in 20 to 40% of people.